Rivers, sea run red in Malaysia as bauxite exports boom

 In just three years, Malaysia has transformed itself from a modest supplier to the top source of the material for China.

-The change came after Indonesia banned bauxite exports in early 2014, forcing China, the world's top aluminum producer, to seek supplies elsewhere.
+The change came after Indonesia banned bauxite exports in early 2014, forcing China, the world's top aluminium producer, to seek supplies elsewhere.

 In the first 11 months of 2015, Malaysia shipped more than 20 million tonnes of bauxite to China, up nearly 700 percent on the previous year.
 In 2013, it shipped just 162,000 tonnes.